MarkBennett/lets-learn-react-hooks/README.md

   </dd>

   <dt>React Render Lifecycle</dt>
-  <dd>React has two important jobs: rendering the Virtual DOM, and committing the Virtual DOM to the real DOM in the browser.
+  <dd><p>React has two important jobs: <b>rendering</b> the Virtual DOM, and <b>committing</b> the Virtual DOM to the real DOM in the browser.
 React will render your functional component when it chooses, and then commit the rendered virtual DOM to the real DOM at some point after that.

-Assume you won't know when or how often your component will render or when the virtual DOM will be committed to the real DOM.</dd>
+  <p>Assume you won't know when or how often your component will render or when the virtual DOM will be committed to the real DOM.</dd>

   <dt>Pure Function</dt>
   <dd>A function is pure if always returns identical outputs when given identical inputs, and when it has no side effects (changes to values outside the function)</dd>

   <dt>React Functional Components</dt>
-  <dd></dd>
+  <dd>A standard JavaScript function which accepts a list of React properties as it's arguments, and returns a string, object that is a subclass of <code>React.Component</code>, or a plain function.
+Usually, you use <code>JSX</code> to generate the returned component</dd>
 </dl>

 What are hooks and how do they work?